Zilch123/NIBP-DSP-Algorithm/README.md

 # NIBP Non Invasive Blood Pressure Measurement
 Algorithm to calculated SBP from PPG and cuff pressure for a Ramp method

-Markup :* Select PPG values during ramp
+* Select PPG values during ramp
 * Savgol filter the ppg signals.
 * Find the troughs.
 * Find the amplitude ratio of Dependent and Independent PPGs between these troughs.